facebook/docusaurus/website/docs/docusaurus-core.md

 When [localizing your site](./i18n/i18n-introduction.md), the `<Translate/>` component will allow providing **translation support to React components**, such as your homepage.
 The `<Translate>` component supports [interpolation](#interpolate).

-The translation strings will be extracted from your code with the [`docusaurus write-translations`](./cli.md#docusaurus-write-translations-sitedir) CLI and create a `code.json` translation file in `website/i18n/[locale]`.
+The translation strings will statically extracted from your code with the [`docusaurus write-translations`](./cli.md#docusaurus-write-translations-sitedir) CLI and a `code.json` translation file will be created in `website/i18n/[locale]`.

 :::note

 The `<Translate/>` props **must be hardcoded strings**.

-Apart the `values` prop used for interpolation, it is **not possible to use variables**, or the static extraction wouldn't work.
+Apart from the `values` prop used for interpolation, it is **not possible to use variables**, or the static extraction wouldn't work.

 :::

 #### Props {#translate-props}

 - `children`: untranslated string in the default site locale (can contain [interpolation placeholders](#interpolate))
-- `id`: optional value to use as key in JSON translation files
+- `id`: optional value to be used as the key in JSON translation files
 - `description`: optional text to help the translator
 - `values`: optional object containing interpolation placeholder values